 Verification Checklist

-- Does the thought of deploying new code on a Friday afternoon fill your team with dread and anxiety?
+- Does the thought of deploying new code on a Friday afternoon still fill your team with dread and anxiety?